jmongard/Git.SemVersioning.Gradle/README.md

   has the same effect as the --no-tag flag.
 * **createReleaseCommit**: If a release commit should be created when running the release task.
 Setting this to false has the same effect as the --no-commit flag.
+* **metaSeparator**: The character to use to separate build metadata from the version when printing info version.

 Patterns is matched using [java regular expressions](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) with IGNORE_CASE and MULTILINE options enabled.